 The impact of the novel coronavirus on small businesses has been devastating, as many businesses have been forced to close or restrict their hours, and are unable to make ends meet as foot traffic has halted and disposable income is limited.
 The need for economic relief for small businesses—in the form of grants, low-interest loans, and other support—is unprecedented in its depth and scope.

 That being said, how does this new coronavirus bill affect your small business?
 What has the federal government allocated for small businesses across the country?
 Let’s review the details of how the bill impacts small businesses.

 The bill contains more than $350 billion earmarked specifically for small business loans that will go to businesses affected by the coronavirus outbreak.
 The allocation of this funding is laid out under the Keeping American Workers Paid and Employed Act as part of the larger CARES Act.

 Paycheck Protection Program

-The vast majority of funding will go toward the Paycheck Protection Program (PPP), a new initiative under the SBA 7(a) loan program.
-This program will receive $349 billion to disseminate to small business owners, self-employed individuals, gig economy workers, certain nonprofits, and tribal business concerns.
+The vast majority of funding is for the Paycheck Protection Program (PPP), a new initiative under the SBA 7(a) loan program.
+This program received $349 billion to disseminate to small business owners, self-employed individuals, gig economy workers, certain nonprofits, and tribal business concerns.